fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 **`Training Plan` design**

-We showcase how to edit your `Training Plan` for PyTorch in order to use `Scaffold`
+In the current subsection, we showcase how to edit your `Training Plan` for PyTorch in order to use `Scaffold`
 ```python
 from fedbiomed.common.training_plans import TorchTrainingPlan
 from fedbiomed.common.optimizers.optimizer import Optimizer